Do Infrared Saunas Have Any Health Benefits? We Dive Into The Trend

 Risks and important caveats.

-As mentioned, Bauer says that in the few peer-reviewed articles on infrared saunas published to date, none have reported any serious adverse effects.
+"In the few peer-reviewed articles on infrared saunas published to date, none have reported any serious adverse effects," says Bauer.
 That said, pregnant folks and kids should probably hold off on using infrared saunas for now, as there isn’t any reliable data on infrared’s effects on these populations, he adds.
+Lactating mothers might want to proceed with caution as well, as any harmful agents have the potential to enter breast milk; elderly individuals may also want to avoid a sauna session due to a higher susceptibility to dehydration.

 Also, to Fenton’s earlier point, if you have a skin condition like rosacea that could be exacerbated by a sauna sesh (either infrared or traditional), you may want to skip the practice altogether.